erikusaj/checkOpenCV/README.md

 Therefore I've written this script to try pinpoint what was causing issues.

 I think it might be handy to identify what is installed on those virtual machines since many authors don't care providing some basic _documentation_.
-Yeah, since we are all prone to forget RTFM ;-)
+Yeah, since we are all prone to forget RTFM 📖 😏

 ### Known issues
-- no Windows support
+- Sorry, no Windows support.
 - search requires sudo on Linux
 - ...